ericrkuo/DeadCodeRemover/README.md

 TODO talk about enhancements

 TODO The design of your program analysis; to what extent does this seem a good fit for the use-case (task and users)?
 (LO IIX).
 If applicable (usually for a static analysis), a sensible choice of trade-offs w.r.t. approximating information about possible executions (LO IX)

+## Impossible 4 Properties

+Similarly to what we learned about program slicing in lecture, our static analysis does not always say "no" when the answer should be "no" upon termination.
+Our project prefers false positives over false negatives because we don't want to mistakenly remove live code.
+Thus, our project over-approximates and is pessimistic, similar to the program slicing algorithm we learned in class.

 ## UI